sonos/torch-to-nnef/examples/tts/pocket_tts/README.md

 | **Our tract FP16** (`--fp16`)   | **9.94×**                 | **9.88×**             |

-Tract FP16 is at parity with Kyutai's PyTorch FP32 reference on M4 Pro (slight edge on the canonical phrase, slight deficit on TIMIT — within noise).
+Tract FP16 is at parity with Kyutai's PyTorch FP32 reference on M4 Pro (slight edge on the canonical phrase, slight deficit on TIMIT, both within noise).

 GPU (Metal) is currently a small win: bulk-mode Mimi runs ~5× faster